rochford77/ReplayAnalyzerRL/README.md

 #### Structure
 + Engine: This folder holds all the python scripts.
 Alone, this contains a python CLI that can be used with no other parts of the project
++ GUI: This contains files specific to the Electron front-end
 + Bridge: This folder contains all the JavaScript connecting the Engine and GUI

 #### replayAnalyzer.py